 Upon reading the title of this piece, I’m inquisitive as to where most minds wander.
-Personally, upon contriving this name, Why I Don’t Say Happy Birthday, my thoughts immediately jumped to the daily appearance a red notification signaling Facebook birthdays, which oftentimes celebrate the lives of individuals with whom I haven’t spoken in years (or my entire life).
-While I make a daily effort to wish any of these individuals a happy birthday nonetheless, it’s ironic to me that if I were to run into any of them at my local Walgreens, I would likely speedily sprint to another aisle.
+Personally, upon contriving this name, Why I Don’t Say Happy Birthday, my thoughts immediately jumped to the daily appearance a red notification signaling Facebook birthdays, which oftentimes celebrate the lives of individuals with whom I haven’t spoken in years (or even an entire lifetime).
 What an incredibly weird virtual age it is that we exist in.
 However, despite these initial thoughts, this specific piece does not encompass the reluctance to waste precious time and energy wishing our virtual friends (aka utter strangers) a happy birthday.
 It’s quite the opposite, in fact.
 This piece involves wishing those we used to be quite intimate with, dare I say, in love with, a happy birthday.

 The idea behind this piece is not random as you might think.
 A colleague of mine had been “on and off” (romantically) with a guy for some time, shortly after he moved to Europe.
 On his birthday, she asked me and another colleague in a troubled and exasperated voice, if she should send this man a message for his birthday.
-My eyes automatically lit up, because I’ve had this topic on my Google Doc of blog topics ever since I had found myself in the same conundrum.
-My latest boyfriend and I broke up a few days after I had lost my grandfather, a few days before I sat for the LSAT, and while I was struggling with anxiety for the very first time.
-(He had a gift for timing).
+My eyes automatically lit up, because I’ve had this topic on my Google Doc of blog topics ever since I had found myself in the same conundrum very recently.

 As a summation to this post, I have taken the responsibility to move beyond the relation between ex’s, birthdays, and drugs.
 Ha.
 Here’s the real message, and take it as you will.
 Life is short, especially when you waste a few years waiting for a single, dreadful birthday (or whatever day it may be for you) to come and go.
 When I once asked one of my best Ecuadorian friends why she was so reluctant to fall in love, she responded, “Tan corto el amor, tan largo el olvido” (Love is short, forgetting is long).
 While I believe this message to be both profound and true, my hope for the readers of this piece, is not to not fall in love.
 Instead, I implore you to fall in love, with as many people as possible, romantically, in your familial relationships, and in your friendships.
-This will aid you in life, dating as many people, and determining both what you like and don’t like in a partner; finding what you want and need in a friend; and, well, family is tough, because it’s all you’ve got, but more often than not, they are the first to show you love in this world, and they are typically the ones to keep loving, even through your greatest mistakes.
+This will aid you in life, dating as many people, and determining what you like and don’t like in partner.
 However, you must also recognize when it’s time to move on and let go.
 Find the power within yourself both to forgive your own oversights, alongside the pain your partner caused you, even after promising they never would.
 While life is short, most love is often shorter, but no pain should last as long as either.
 Cut it off, forgive both them and yourself, and let go.
 Live on.
-And stop saying happy birthday.
+And stop saying “Happy Birthday.”